Rancho Cañada de los Osos y Pecho y Islay: History

-With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
+With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Cañada de los Osos y Pecho y Islay was filed with the Public Land Commission in 1852, and the grant was patented to John Wilson in 1869.

-The rancho was inherited by Wilson's wife, Ramona Carrillo Wilson and their daughter, Ramona Hilliard (1839-1912), who married Frederick Hilliard (1822-1890) in 1862.
+The rancho was inherited by Wilson's wife, Ramona Carrillo Wilson and their daughter, Ramona Hilliard (1839–1912), who married Frederick Hilliard (1822–1890) in 1862.
 Ramona Carrillo Wilson died in 1888.
-In 1891, Ramona Hilliard sold the southern portion of the Pecho y Islay ranch to Luigi Marre (1841-1902), and continued to operate the northern portion as leased land.
+In 1891, Ramona Hilliard sold the southern portion of the Pecho y Islay ranch to Luigi Marre (1841–1902), and continued to operate the northern portion as leased land.
 Alden Spooner Jr. first leased in 1892.
-In 1901 Henry Cowell of San Francisco acquired a note of indebtedness on the Hilliard property and took control of the remaining Pecho ranch.
+In 1901, Henry Cowell of San Francisco acquired a note of indebtedness on the Hilliard property and took control of the remaining Pecho ranch.
 In 1902, Alden Spooner Jr. bought it from Cowell's widow.
+Oliver C. Field acquired the Spooner ranch in 1942.
+Field sold it to Irene McAllister about ten years later.
+The State of California acquired the McAllister property for Montaña de Oro State Park in 1965.
+The Marre property was leased by Pacific Gas and Electric Company for the Diablo Canyon Power Plant.